herrlich10/psykit/README.rst

   (compared to ``psychopy.tools.gltools``) around modern OpenGL commands, e.g., shader, VAO, FBO, etc., which are used by other modules.

+- The ``psykit.pupillabs`` module provides utilities to work with pupil-labs eye-trackers like the Neon.

 - The ``psykit/demos`` folder contains many example scripts demonstrating our favorite use cases, e.g., how to use ``psykit.stereomode.StereoWindow`` with ``psychopy``, as well as various 3D modes of the ProPixx projector.